isabella232/journeys.en/help/using/alpha/alpha-events.md

    >[!NOTE]
    >
    >When you select the **System Generated type**, only schemas that have the eventID type mixin are available.
-When you select the **Rule Based** type, all schemas are available.
+When you select the **Rule Based** type, all Experience Event schemas are available.

 1. Click inside the **Event ID condition** field.
 Using the simple expression editor, define the condition that will be used by the system to identify the events that will trigger your journey.